jbetancur/react-data-table-component/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expected behavior
 A clear and concise description of what you expected to happen.

-## Code Sandbox
+## Code Sandbox, Screenshots, or Relevant Code
-Please include a codesandbox to help duplicate your issue
+Please include a codesandbox to help **expedite** troublshooting.

 https://codesandbox.io/embed/react-data-table-sandbox-ccyuu

-## Screenshots
-If applicable, add screenshots to help explain your problem.
+Otherwise, add screenshots and/or complete sample code to help explain your problem.

 ## Versions (please complete the following information)
- - React
+ - React (RDT requires 16.8.0+)
  - Styled Components
  - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
+ - Browser [e.g. chrome, safari, firefox]
- - Version [e.g. 22]

 ## Additional context
 Add any other context about the problem here.